Siege of Ctesiphon (637): Siege of Bahurasir

 After the fighting was stopped, a Persian emissary went to the Muslim camp with a message from Sassanian Shāhanshāh.
-It is said that the emissary has said:
+It is said that the emissary stated:

-Our Emperor asks you if you would be in favor of a peace based on the fact that the Tigris function as a demarcation line between you and us, so that what extends to the east of it will remain ours and what is west is yours. if this does not satisfy your country hunger, then nothing can satisfy you.
+Our Emperor asks you if you would be in favor of a peace based on the fact that the Tigris function as a demarcation line between you and us, so that what extends to the east of it will remain ours and what is west is yours.
+If this does not satisfy your country hunger, then nothing can satisfy you.

 Sa'd bin Abī Waqqāṣ, however, insisted on the usual conditions of payment of jizya by the surrendered persons or the sword, that is, of the ultimate blood-fighting.
-The Sassanids chose the sword.
+The Sasanians chose the sword.

-While closing Ctesiphon in their own defense, the Sassanian forces and Bahurasīr residents abandoned most of the city the following day, destroying all the bridges on the Tigris behind them.
+While closing Ctesiphon in their own defense, the Sasanian forces and Bahurasīr residents abandoned most of the city the following day, destroying all the bridges on the Tigris behind them.
 They removed every boat from the western bank of the river and anchored them on the eastern shore.
 Ctesiphon was monitored from its southern end to the natural barrier made by the Tigris, while a trench was dug around the rest of the suburbs.
 With this measure, Yazdegerd alleged that he could resist the Muslims until he could arrange reinforcements from other provinces of the Empire and break the narrow circle from the besiegers.
 When the Muslims occupied Bahurasīr, the city was empty.